obonaventure/cnp3/book-2nd/principles/network.rst

 The second type of datalink layer is the one used in Local Area Networks (LAN).
 Conceptually, a LAN is a set of communicating devices such that any two devices can directly exchange frames through the datalink layer.
 Both endsystems and routers can be connected to a LAN.
 Some LANs only connect a few devices, but there are LANs that can connect hundreds or even thousands of devices.
 In this chapter, we focus on the utilization of point-to-point datalink layers.
 We will describe later the organisation and the operation of Local Area Networks and their impact on the network layer.

 Even if we only consider the point-to-point datalink layers, there is an important characteristics of these layers that we cannot ignore.
-No datalink layer is able to send frames of unlimited side.
+No datalink layer is able to send frames of unlimited size.
 Each datalink layer is characterized by a maximum frame size.
 There are more than a dozen different datalink layers and unfortunately most of them use a different maximum frame size.
 This heterogeneity in the maximum frame sizes will cause problems when we will need to exchange data between hosts attached to different types of datalink layers.

 As a first step, let us assume that we only need to exchange small amount of data.
 In this case, there is no issue with the maximum length of the frames.
 However, there are other more interesting problems that we need to tackle.
 To understand these problems, let us consider the network represented in the figure below.